 Fat is a huge topic when it comes to nutrition.
-It comes in a wide array of shapes and sizes, and all of them are different from the last.
+It comes in a wide array of shapes and sizes, all of which are different from the last.
 They are so different, in fact, that they have entirely different effects on your body, some for the better and some for the worse.
-To be able to understand them and improve your health overall, it's important that you learn about what these are and how you can use them or avoid them to your advantage, starting, with good and bad fats.
+To understand them and improve your health overall, it’s important that you learn about what these are and how you can use them or avoid them to your advantage, starting with good and bad fats.

 Want to move fast?
 Jump to the right section below.

 Here, we’re talking about dietary fats.
 That’s fat that we consume through food and drink rather than fatty tissue that makes up our body, and they’re different things entirely (neither of which are necessarily bad).
 The problem is all fats are different, and as we said, they affect you very differently (even though they’re all pretty high in calories as far as macronutrients go).

 When we hear the term fat, it’s almost always associated with bad things.
 It makes you overweight or unhealthy and at risk of a load of diseases, but it’s not always a bad thing, and you do need it in your body.
 It helps deal with different vitamins and minerals, helps cells function, and even improves recovery after exercise.
 That’s just the tip of the iceberg.
 To cut it from your diet completely wouldn’t actually be a good thing for your health in the long term.